Colorado Rockies Fans-In-The-Stands Protocols

 o There will be no in-game contests that require close contact.

-o Playgrounds within the Ballpark will be closed.
+o Playgrounds within the Ballpark will be open, and hand sanitizers will be available..

-o The Club is working in conjunction with the following local hospitals in preparation for conducting games with fans at Coors Field: Denver Health, Rose Medical Center, University of Colorado Hospital and Sky Ridge Medical Center.
+o The Club is continuing to work in conjunction with the following local hospitals: Denver Health, Rose Medical Center, University of Colorado Hospital and Sky Ridge Medical Center.

 o The Club will have two dedicated isolation rooms inside Coors Field for any guests or staff who become symptomatic during the game with the goal of removing the guest or staff from the Ballpark as quickly as possible.